My New Treatment Approach:

 My style of therapy involves learning a new story about your life, one which is kind, compassionate and realistic, rather than highly negative and demeaning.
 Learning to think differently about yourself is a key part of any good therapy – and learning to be self-compassionate is an antidote to the noxious and harmful ways of thinking you developed as a child.

-If you would like to know more about my approach, do sign up for my newsletter using the form below – you will get to read my latest blog posts, which are enjoyed by half a million people a year.
+If you would like to know more about my unique blend of integrative trauma therapy, do sign up for my newsletter using the form below – you will get to read my latest blog posts, which are enjoyed by half a million people a year.
 You will also be the first to hear about my new courses, webinars and workshops, as well as my new book, when it is published in 2026.
 Also check out my Insight Timer collection, for a wide range of practices, most of which are free or donation-based.

 I hope you find the help you are looking for from me or the many brilliant therapists and teachers globally, all of whom are dedicated to helping heal people struggling with the legacy of trauma.
 As I always tell my clients: Whatever you have been through in your life, it is never too much and never too late to heal.